RoseauTechnologies/Roseau_Load_Flow/doc/index.md

 # Roseau Load Flow

-`Roseau Load Flow` is a load flow solver, capable of modeling 3 phases unbalanced networks with a wide variety of line, transformer, load and flexible load models.
+`Roseau Load Flow` is a load flow solver capable of modeling 3-phases unbalanced power systems with a wide variety of models for lines, transformers, loads, and sources.

 ## Installation